-This is a modular multidisciplinary programme in public health, which offers a Postgraduate Certificate (60 credits), Postgraduate Diploma (120 credits) and a Masters in Public Health (180 credits).
+This modular multidisciplinary programme in public health, which a Postgraduate Certificate (60 credits), Postgraduate Diploma (120 credits) and a Masters in Public Health (180 credits).
 It is designed to provide academic training to professionals currently working in, or who wish to work in, the public health field.

 As well as practising clinicians, the course may be of considerable value for those involved (or thinking about becoming involved) in senior management in health services, as it covers most aspects of population health including epidemiology, statistics, health economics and health service management.
 Its modular nature allows the flexibility for participants to shape the programme to fit their needs in a way that ensures maximum utility with minimum disruption.
 Moreover, the course is delivered in an environment that combines the pragmatism and ‘can do’ spirit of a modern dynamic health service with the rigour, discipline, and high standards of a premier Russell Group University.
 The course covers many of the areas necessary for sitting the Part A examination of the Faculty of Public Health.

 The MPH programme can be studied either full-time, part-time or over up to five years by flexible learning.
 Overseas students may only study the MPH full-time.
 Teaching takes place in one-week blocks.

 Our programme is an internationally recognised qualification in Public Health.
 It equips students with a broad range of skills that are invaluable for:

 planning, management and evaluation of health services, for disease prevention, health protection and for health promotion.

 developing a career in a wide range of professional settings, both within and without Public Health and Epidemiology.